elias6/cryptopals_solutions/README.md

-This repository will some day contain solutions to all of the [Matasano crypto challenges](http://cryptopals.com/).
+This repository will some day contain solutions to all of the [Cryptopals crypto challenges](http://cryptopals.com/) (formerly the Matasano crypto challenges).
 This is still an incomplete work in progress.

 This project requires Python 3 and PyCrypto.
 PyCrypto can be installed by running `pip3 install pycrypto` from the command line.